-Metal: Similar in use to Plastic Shade Mode, but without the diffuse component (specular only).The color used as the shading mode for the model.
+Metal: Similar in use to plastic shade mode, but without the diffuse component (specular only).The color used as the shading mode for the model.

 The maximum occlusion distance that is sampled.

-Allows you to overlay a wireframe on top of the regular color and shading modes.
+This allows you to overlay a wireframe on top of the regular color and shading modes.

 Outputs a normal vector that can be linked to normal parameters in